YUG-RAVAL/Diabetes_Prediction_Django/README.md

 - This Dashboard predicts chances of diabetes using classification algorithms and it is built on Django Framework
 - I have used sklearn for classification algorithm and for data storage SQLite is used.
-- diabetes.csv file is used for training and testing data
+- diabetes.csv file is used for training and testing data which is included in statics

--
+**Improvements and Suggestions are always welcome**